How to Make Your Current WordPress Website ADA Compliant?

 #Take Help of WordPress Plugins

-Plugins such as WP Accessibility, WP Accessibility Helper, and Accessible Poetry are few accessibility options provided by WordPress to make one’s site in harmony with accessibility guidelines.
+Plugins such as WP Accessibility, WP Accessibility Helper, and Accessible Poetry are a few accessibility options provided by WordPress to make one’s site in harmony with accessibility guidelines.

 #Keep the Basics Right